 Brick Court Chambers is committed to acting in a socially responsible manner.

 We are committed to promoting access to the legal profession and to the Bar.
 As well as offering mini-pupillages, Brick Court Chambers hosts an annual Student Open Day to enable students to learn more about life at the Bar.
 We also regularly participate in the Bar Council’s Social Mobility Foundation Bar Placement week and the Access Aspiration Scheme, both of which seek to encourage diversity and social mobility in the profession.
+In addition, members of chambers individually mentor and sponsor aspiring barristers who do not have the necessary contacts or funding.

 As of 2019, Brick Court Chambers is pleased to be sponsoring a travel bursary to support students in financial need who reach the national final of the mock trial competition for 15-18 year olds organised by the charity Young Citizens as part of its SmartLaw initiative.